Last updated 4/18/22

 Answer Two and Three: I really appreciate your tale!
 It makes me doubly glad I don’t do repairs!!!
 It also makes me very happy that I made that video though!
 Loved the photos – you did such a great job.
 I hope he paid you well.
 Most people don’t have a clue how much work is involved with such an APPARENTLY simple process.
 They think: Well, she just has to pop the stone out and then glue it back in!
 How hard could that be??

 Uh, no. Any heat will destroy the patina.
-It will also ruin the stone unless it is: 1. immersed in water or wet sand or 2. you use a product like Rio’s Chill Gell and even then, I’d be worried – especially with a cabochon!
-The metal, which surrounds it and is under it, will heat up and there is hardly any way to protect a cab.
-You can remove the stone, solder on the bail, re-set the stone and then re-patina it.
-But, usually, with cabochons, you need to replace the bezel and start over because, they get too damaged during removal.
+It will also ruin the stone unless it is: 1. immersed in water, a potato, an apple, soldering putty, or wet sand, etc., or 2. you use a product like Rio’s Chill Gell and even then, I’d be worried – especially with a cabochon!
+The metal, which surrounds it and is under it, will heat up.
+This makes many stones vulnerable to heat like turquoise, coral, amber, anything with fillers, anything heat-treated for color, etc. You can remove the stone, solder on the bail, re-set the stone, and then re-patina it.
+But, usually, with cabochons, you need to replace the bezel and start over because they get too damaged during removal.
 Can you rivet the bail on?
 Or use a jump ring as a bail?
-There are also snap on bails.
+There are also snap-on bails.